Quick Start

 Run the Setup Wizard

-Section titled “Run the Setup Wizard”npx @verygoodplugins/mcp-automem setupThe setup wizard performs four operations:
+Section titled “Run the Setup Wizard”npx @verygoodplugins/mcp-automem setupThe setup wizard runs the following steps:

 sequenceDiagram